-OSLAD will reimburse up to 50% (90% for distressed communities) of total approved project costs.
-The remaining 50% (10% for distressed communities) of the costs will be borne by the project sponsor.
-OSLAD is a 50% advance payment (development projects only) program with the remaining 50% of the grant issued as a reimbursement.
-The 50% advance payment must be deposited in an interest-bearing account.
+OSLAD will reimburse up to 50% (100% in FY'23 for distressed communities) of total approved project costs.
+The remaining 50% of the costs will be borne by the project sponsor.
+OSLAD provides for a 50% advance payment (development projects only) program with the remaining 50% of the grant issued as a reimbursement.
+If this option is chosen, the 50% advance payment must be deposited in an interest-bearing account.
 All interest earned on any advance payment must be used on project costs.
+A unit of local government may opt out of the advanced payment option at the time of the grant award.
 This means that a project sponsor must have sufficient cash, donations, or eligible in-kind services to pay for work, and then be paid back the grant percentage after approval of a reimbursement request.